-In healthcare, tech solutions follow their own rules
+When it comes to health, tech solutions follow their own rules

-Health tech solutions should embrace scrapping the MVP
+Health tech solutions should scrap the MVP

 “I’m a startup CEO and a scientist,” says Dr. Wolin.
-“In working with a couple of software development shops, the best thing they have done is to question what we are doing.”
+“In working with a couple software development shops, the best thing they have done is to question what we are doing.”

 Sometimes, building the perfect software right from the beginning isn’t a realistic goal.
 Developing a usable prototype can be enough to attract users and/or prospective investors, which can land you the resources to develop the project to the level you want.

 Doing something big for a small number of people should be considered just as transformative as doing something small for a big number of people, particularly in healthcare.
 While many in the tech world are looking for the next cutting-edge app to transform society as we know it, healthcare populations have different and specific needs.
-Serving any of them well can save lives.
+Serving any of them well can literally save lives.
 And bringing something to market that doesn’t work can do real harm.
-So while a laundry-washing app may need to scale to millions of people to reach a profitable cash flow, an app that serves a necessary medical function might not.
+So while a laundry-washing app may need to scale to millions of people to reach a profitabile cash flow, an app that serves a necessary medical function might not.

 Healthcare tech funding must move from home runs to base hits